Interview: Kanako Nakanishi

-Kanako Nakanishi is responsible for all aspects of interiors at InForm and our partner architects, Pleysier Perkins.
-Hailing from Tokyo, Kanako brings a sensibility reflective of the Japanese aesthetic into her work - simple, de-cluttered and natural interiors that create a calm living environment.
+Kanako Nakanishi is the principle interior designer at our partner architects, Pleysier Perkins.
+Hailing from Tokyo, Kanako brings a sensibility reflective of the Japanese aesthetic into her work – simple, de-cluttered and natural interiors that create a calm living environment.

 What drew you towards interior design initially?
 Was it always a passion of yours or something that you progressively became interested in?